UltipaDocs

 -- Step 1: Create a full backup

-BACKUP GRAPH TO '/backups/full'
+BACKUP GRAPH TO "data/backups/full"

 -- Step 2: Make data changes

-INSERT (:Person {name: 'NewUser'})
+INSERT (:Person {name: "NewUser"})

 -- Step 3: Create an incremental backup referencing the full backup

-BACKUP GRAPH TO '/backups/incr' INCREMENTAL BASE '/backups/full.gqlbackup.tar.gz'
+BACKUP GRAPH TO 'data/backups/incr' INCREMENTAL BASE 'data/backups/full.gqlbackup.tar.gz'

 Incremental backup files use the extension .gqlbackup.inc.tar.gz.